zacw-243L/Project-Pico-W-for-NYP-robotics-CCA/Experimental Features/README.md

 <br>

 ~~found a joystick that works... but it has JavaScript.
-How do integrate Js into an HTTP Server?~~ Js is not accepted. everything must be done in HTML :c
+How do integrate Js into an HTTP Server?~~  <br> Js is not accepted. everything must be done in HTML :c

 <br>